ViniOcCode/note-taking-c/README.md

+# DISCLAIMER

+This was made by me, and only in 1 week for CS50.
+Most of the time, I had no idea what I was doing.
+Therefore, if you find something horrendous or awful that violates all coding principles, feel free to make your own modifications!

 # What is note-taking-c?

 Note-taking-c is exactly what the name suggests—a note-taking application entirely written in C.

+---

 ## Why?

 This project was developed as a Final Project for Harvard's CS50 2025!
-Most of the time, I had no idea what I was doing.
-Therefore, if you find something horrendous or awful that violates all coding principles, feel free to make your own modifications!

 ---